-The design addresses the corner block with 2 welcoming frontages at both streets.
-Within the site, the house meanders and reaches over the garden containing resort style internal and external living areas where the young family can depart from the fast pace of daily life.
+Our design meets the corner blocks with 2 welcoming frontages at both streets.
+Within the site, the house meanders and reaches over the garden containing resort style internal and external living areas.

 The home carries two different functions across the two levels, the ground floor being the public domain, where multiple activities can take place simultaneously and in comfort and the upper floor providing more private family areas.